sherlock-audit/2023-02-blueberry-judging/README.md

 Review how token interests are triggered.
 Probably need to accrue interests on every debt token of a position at the beginning of execute.

-# Issue H-7: Users can get around MaxLTV because of lack of strategyId validation
+# Issue H-5: Users can get around MaxLTV because of lack of strategyId validation

 Source: https://github.com/sherlock-audit/2023-02-blueberry-judging/issues/129

 ## Found by
-obront, carrot, cergyk, Jeiwan, Ch\_301
+8olidity, carrot, Jeiwan, obront, Ch\_301, cergyk, rbserver

 ## Summary